nuxeo-sandbox/nuxeo-labs-okta/okta-setup/okta-setup.md

 ### Update Nuxeo Configuration

 The plugin includes the [necessary XML contribution](../studio/contrib.xml) for Okta login.
 You need to update the URI in the **parameter** property named `metadata`.
-To get he necessary value:
+To get the necessary value:

 * In Okta UI go to the Application you created
 * Open the **Sign On** tab